-Shucos are popular Guatemalan hot dogs.
+Shucos, Guatemala: Shucos are popular Guatemalan hotdogs.
 They are filled with guacamole, tomato sauce, mustard, hot sauce, mayonnaise, and sausage.

-Fiambre is a large salad that is traditionally prepared for the Day of the Dead in memory of the loved ones who have passed away.
-The salad can have as many as 50 ingredients in it, such as sliced meat, cheese, vegetables, pickles, and hard-boiled eggs.
+Fiambre, Guatemala: Fiambre is a large salad that is traditionally prepared for the Day of the Dead in memory of the loved ones who have passed away.
+The salad can have as many as fifty ingredients such as sliced meat, cheese, vegetables, pickles, and hard-boiled eggs.

-Mixtas are Guatemalan hot dogs placed in tortillas.
-Mixtas are usually filled with lime-dressed coleslaw, onions, diced tomatoes, guacamole, and green chiles.
+Mixtas, Guatemala: Mixtas are Guatemalan hot dogs placed in tortillas.
+They are usually filled with coleslaw, onions, tomatoes, guacamole, and green chiles.

-Tres leches cake is a dense, moist dessert consisting of a sponge cake covered with three types of milk: evaporated, condensed, and whole milk.
+Tres Leches Cake, Nicaragua: Tres leches cake is a dense, moist sponge cake covered with three types of milk: evaporated, condensed, and whole milk.
 Most sources claim it was invented in Nicaragua, but the cake is popular throughout Central America, where it is a staple at numerous celebrations and festivities.

-Casados is the most popular dish in Costa Rica.
+Casados, Costa Rica: Casados is the most popular dish in Costa Rica.
 It consists of white rice, beans, meat such as chicken, beef, or fish, and a salad.
-All of the ingredients provide a balance of protein and carbohydrates, making it a nutritious dish.
+The ingredients provide a nutritional balance of protein and carbohydrates.

-Baleada consists of a thick wheat flour tortilla filled with mashed fried beans and various other ingredients such as cheese, eggs, avocados, hot sauce, and Honduran-style sour cream known as mantequilla.
+Baleada, Honduras: Baleada is a thick wheat flour tortilla filled with mashed fried beans and various other ingredients such as cheese, eggs, avocados, hot sauce, and Honduran-style sour cream.

-Curtido is a flavorful relish from El Salvador, consisting of fermented cabbage, similar to sauerkraut.
-Curtido is often used as an accompaniment to pupusas sandwiches, as well as to pancakes and quesadillas.
+Curtido, El Salvador: Curtido is a flavorful relish consisting of fermented cabbage, similar to sauerkraut.
+Curtido is often served alongside sandwiches, pancakes, and quesadillas.

-Pupusa is the national dish of El Salvador, a thick, stuffed, skillet-cooked corn tortilla, traditionally served with a side of tomato salsa and coleslaw.
-Pupusas are almost always handmade.
+Pupusa, El Salvador: Pupusa is the national dish of El Salvador.
+It is a handmade, thick, stuffed, skillet-cooked corn tortilla, traditionally served with a side of tomato salsa and coleslaw.
 The dish has its own day National Pupusas Day, when pupusa-eating contests take place on the streets of El Salvador.

 Source: Most Popular Central American Dishes